tajespasarela/tailwind-editor/README.md

 }
 ```

-## Creating the Tailwindcss service
+## Creating the Tailwind Service

-Now, we are going to create the service that will receive the Tailwindcss config and return the resulting CSS.
+Now, we are going to create the service that will receive the Tailwind config and return the resulting CSS.

-Let’s start with a file `src/tailwind-as-a-service.js` which will contain the [ExpressJs](https://expressjs.com/) server with the `cors` middleware to support [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) calls.
-It is listening by port 8080 to any request to the root path with a `GET` method and returns a text with `Hello World`.
+Let’s start with a file `src/tailwind-as-a-service.js` which will contain the [Express](https://expressjs.com/) server with the `cors` middleware to support [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) calls.
+It is listening by port 8080 to any request to the root path with a `GET` method and returns the text `Hello World`.

 ```jsx
 // src/tailwind-as-a-service.js